Last Updated: May 22, 2026

 2. Create a PVC

 This creates a PVC that matches the 1-gigabyte, ReadWriteOnce PV volume that we set up in the previous step.
+It also lets the workload request specific storage resources without managing the underlying storage backend.

 Save the file and apply the PVC with: